-There are eight types of homeowners policies available, and the one that’s right for you will be based on your coverage needs and the type of home you have.
-Special form (HO-3) policies are the most common option, as it provides foundational coverage that serves as a good baseline to provide protection for typical issues homeowners face.
+There are eight types of homeowners insurance options available, and the one that’s right for you will be based on your coverage needs and the type of home you have.
+The types of home insurance policies include HO-1, HO-2, HO-3, HO-4, HO-5, HO-6, HO-7, and HO-8.

 However, not all homeowners insurance policies are created equal, so it’s best to shop around and read carefully to find a policy that will best fit your needs.
 For instance, there are policies available for unique living situations.
 This includes those living in a condo or mobile home, those renting a home, or those who own an older or historically significant home.